Send the link below via email or IMCopy

 A region is an area of the earth’s surface with similar characteristics.
 Regions usually have more than one characteristic that unifies them.
 These may include physical, political, economic, or cultural characteristics.

-1) Formal Regions are defined by related characteristics.
-An area that shares a common trait, language, and climate.
+are defined by related characteristics.
+We look for an area that shares a common trait, language, and climate.

 5 themes of Geography